pyepics/pyepics/doc/pv.rst

    :type  wait:  ``True``/``False``
    :param timeout:  maximum time to wait for processing to complete before returning anyway.
    :type  timeout:  float
-   :param use_complete:  whether to use a builtin callback to set :attr:`put_complete`.
+   :param use_complete:  whether to use a built-in callback to set :attr:`put_complete`.
    :type  use_complete:  ``True``/``False``
    :param callback: user-supplied function to run when processing has completed.
    :type callback: ``None`` or a valid python function